Interdisciplinary seminar

 Since January 2022, discover monthly the interdisciplinary research activities of ITI IRMIA++ members.

-The sessions will usually take place on the 3rd Thursday of each month at 9:00 (excepted during university breaks).
+The sessions usually take place on the 3rd Thursday of each month at 9:00 (excepted during university breaks).

 Next sessions